HenronenGIT/Docker-1/README.md

     [Docker Hub](https://hub.docker.com/r/phpmyadmin/phpmyadmin/)

-- [x]  13.
-Look up the spawning-pool container’s logs in real time without running its shell.
+13. Look up the spawning-pool container’s logs in real time without running its shell.

     `docker logs —-follow <container ID>`

-- [x]  14.
-Display all the currently active containers on your machine
+14. Display all the currently active containers on your machine

     `docker ps`

-- [x]  15.
-Relaunch the overlord container.
+15. Relaunch the overlord container.

     `docker restart <container name>`

-- [x]  16.
-Launch a container name Abathur.
+16. Launch a container name Abathur.
 It will be a Python container, 2-slim version, its /root folder will be bound to a HOME folder on your host, and its 3000 port will be bound to the 3000 port of your virtual machine.
 You will personalize this container so that you can use the Flask micro-framework in its latest version.
 You